Best EMF Meters for Home Testing (2026): Honest Reviews from Someone Who Actually Uses Them

 My Personal Pick — The best all-around meter for most people

 The Trifield TF2 is the meter I reach for most often.
 It measures all three EMF types, it’s easy to use, and the readings make sense without needing an engineering degree.
-I’ve used mine to walk through every room in my house, test appliances, check around my JRS Eco router, and measure the field around my laptop.
+I’ve used mine to walk through every room in my house, test appliances, check around my JRS Eco router, measure the field around my laptop and other products.

 What I like most is the 3-axis magnetic field sensor.
 Most budget meters only measure in one direction, which means you have to rotate the meter around to find the peak reading.
 The TF2 picks up magnetic fields from all three axes simultaneously, so you get an accurate reading no matter how you’re holding it.